albertolovell/airbnbpt-insight-agent/README.md

 - serve the react frontend

 ### Future Ideas
+- Deeper feature engineering and extraction
 - Add login and personalization
 - Support multiple languages
 - Store past queries for analytics
 - Add map view with coordinates from Neo4J

+**Contact me if you would like to implement a similar workflow on your dataset**